knee-cola/jest-mock-fetch/README.md

     ```

 # Basic example
-Let's consider that we want to test a component which uses Unfetch.
-This component returns a promise, which will be resolved after Unfetch is done communicating with the server.
+Let's consider that we want to test a component which uses `fetch`.
+This component returns a promise, which will be resolved after `fetch` is done communicating with the server.

 Here's a Jest snippet, which explains how we would test this component:
 ```javascript